IaFP/haskell-language-server/README.md

 This option obviously would not make sense for language servers for other languages, or even for other Haskell language servers (which need not even support formatting).

 Here is a list of the additional settings currently supported by `haskell-language-server`, along with their setting key (you may not need to know this) and default:
 - Formatting provider (`haskell.formattingProvider`, default `ormolu`): what formatter to use; one of `floskell`, `ormolu`, `fourmolu`, `stylish-haskell`, or `brittany` (if compiled with the brittany plugin)
 - Format on imports (`haskell.formatOnImportOn`, default true): whether to format after adding an import
+- Maximum number of problems to report (`haskell.maxNumberOfProblems`, default 100): the maximum number of problems the server will send to the client
 - Diagnostics on change (`haskell.diagnosticsOnChange`, default true): (currently unused)
 - Completion snippets (`haskell.completionSnippetsOn`, default true): whether to support completion snippets
 - Liquid Haskell (`haskell.liquidOn`, default false): whether to enable Liquid Haskell support (currently unused until the Liquid Haskell support is functional again)